ryota-skating/JudgeAI-LutzEdge/README.md

 # Introduction

 This is the official code for "Automatic Edge Error Judgment in Figure Skating Using 3D Pose Estimation from a Monocular Camera and IMUs".

+# Datasets

+You can download the IMU dataset as CSV files from `IMU_data/dataset` and video data from [Google Drive](https://drive.google.com/drive/folders/1WzERNs04uo_5xjybfKcXYOC9v8KL6Hk2?usp=drive_link).